Community Health Center (CHC) Program

-Community Health Centers (CHC) are private, non-profit entities that deliver health care services based on consumer influence and participation.
+Community Health Centers (CHCs) are private, non-profit entities that deliver health care services based on consumer influence and participation.
 Typically, CHCs provide primary and preventive care to medically underserved and uninsured people.

-CHCs intent differs from other health care clinics in several ways.
-CHCs are mandated to improve the health status of the entire community in addition to the health of individual patients.
-The Primary Care Office assists the development and sustainability of Community Health Care Centers by providing ongoing assessment of community health needs, and technical assistance regarding program development and evaluation.
+The Primary Care Office (PCO) assists the development and sustainability of Community Health Centers by providing ongoing assessment of community health needs, and technical assistance regarding program development and evaluation.

-The United States Department of Health and Human Services has four basic requirements for Federally funded/supported Community Health Centers:
+The United States Department of Health and Human Services has the following basic requirements for Federally Qualified Community Health Centers:

-- CHCs must serve areas that are designated as a Medically Underserved Area or Medically Underserved Population (MUA/MUP).
-The designation criteria include poverty levels, number of providers and health status indicators.
+- CHCs must serve areas that are designated as either a Medically Underserved Area or Medically Underserved Population (MUA/MUP).
+The designation criteria include areas such as:

-- CHCs must provide primary and preventive primary care, dental and mental health services (on site or by arrangement).
+- CHCs must provide comprehensive primary and preventive primary care, and dental and mental health services (on site or by arrangement);

-- A volunteer Board of Directors representative of the communities serve must govern the CHC.
-In addition, a majority of the board members must be users of the health center.
+- A volunteer Board of Directors, representative of the communities served, must govern the CHC.
+In addition, a majority of the board members must be users of the health center;

-- CHC must provide services to everyone regardless of a patient’s ability to pay.
+- CHCs must serve all patients regardless of age or income, within a designated service area.
 Health care services are not provided for free.
-CHCs offer sliding fee scales for patients without insurance.
+CHCs offer sliding fee scales for patients without insurance;

 How does a community apply for Community Health Center status?

-- The community contacts the PCO or PCA.
-The PCO determines if their community is a designated MUA or a MUP.
+The community contacts the PCO or the Alaska Primary Care Association (APCA).
+The PCO determines if their community is or possibly could become a designated MUA/MUP.

 Will a CHC in a community put the private practice providers out of business?

-Alaska currently has twenty four organizations that receive funding for community health centers in over seventy-two sites.
-Community health centers now serve approximately 68,000 Alaskans.
+Alaska currently has 27 organizations that receive funding for community health centers in over 180 sites.
+In 2012 community health centers served approximately 98,568 Alaskans.
 In Alaska, community health centers are operated by not for profit organizations, tribal health corporations, and governmental entities.

 Alaska has experienced significant growth in the Community Health Center program since 1974, when its first Community Health Center was funded.
-To a great extent this has been due to the “Alaska Frontier Health Project,” that the Alaska Primary Care Office has helped to frame, participate in, and implement.
-Major funding initiatives in fiscal years 2001 through 2003 increased the federal health dollars for community health centers in Alaska by about $20 million, and expanded the number of community health center sites from ten to sixty.
-An additional twelve sites have been added in 2004 and 2005.
+To a great extent this has been due to the “Alaska Frontier Health Project,” that the Alaska Primary Care Office helped to frame, participate in, and implement.
+Major funding initiatives in fiscal years 2001 through 2003 increased the federal health dollars for community health centers in Alaska by about $20 million, and expanded the number of community health center sites.

-The State of Alaska through its Primary Care Office program, monitors the availability of federal funding for new Community Health Centers.
-During those times when federal funding is available for new Community Health Centers, the Alaska Primary Care Office in partnership with the Alaska Primary Care Association and with the federal Health Resources and Services Administration, work cooperatively with organizations and communities in Alaska to take advantage of this funding opportunity.
-For more information please contact email@example.com.
+The State of Alaska through its Primary Care Office monitors the availability of federal funding for new Community Health Centers.
+During those times when federal funding is available for new Community Health Centers, the Alaska Primary Care Office, in partnership with the Alaska Primary Care Association and with the federal Health Resources and Services Administration, works cooperatively with organizations and communities in Alaska to take advantage of this funding opportunity.
+For more information please contact Susan.Mason-Bouterse@alaska.gov.